ENGARY/Effimed-Hub/README.md

 1. **Login Process:** Administrators access the system securely through the login page.
 2. **Resource Management:** Hospital staff utilize the dashboard to manage resources effectively.
 3. **Patient Care:** Medical professionals leverage patient management features for enhanced care.
-4. **Machine Learning:** The ML model assesses disease severity to aid treatment decisions.
+4. **Machine Learning:** The ML model predicts the disease based on the symptoms of the patient.

 ## Benefits for Hospitals